nitya308/nuggets-game/DESIGN.md

 #### grid_displaySpectator
 Creates a set of locations and characters to display at that location to represent other players and gold

 	create an empty set of integer keys (locations) and character items loop over allplayers hashtable
 		add the player's location to the set with player ID character for each key in the gold counter of Game add the key (location) to the set with * return the set

 #### grid_locationConvert

-A helper function which takes an integer input, grid number of columns, grid number of rows, and turns it into a 2-d coordinate on the grid through modulo division.
+	A helper function which takes an integer input, grid number of columns, grid number of rows Turns it into a 2D coordinate on the grid through modulo division

 #### grid_Print
 	creates a set of visible locations by calling grid_displayVisible or grid_displaySpectator